Descriptions of Jefferson’s physical appearance and demeanor

 “…the authors did not consider all the data at hand in interpreting their results.
 No mention was made of Thomas Jefferson’s brother Randolph (1757-1815), or of his five sons.
 Sons of Sally Hemings conceived by Randolph (or by one of his sons) would produce a Y-chromosome analysis identical to that described by Foster…Further collaborative data (for example, the whereabouts of any of those who might have been involved at conception) are needed to confirm that Jefferson did indeed father his slave’s last child, as claimed in the title.
 We know Thomas Jefferson was there, but how about Randolph Jefferson and his sons?”

 And it seems that this omission was not by accident.
-Foster later admitted in an interview with the US journal Science that his assistant, the genealogist Herb Barger, had previously informed him that Randolph or his son Isham were likely candidates for paternity.
-Reed Irvine, Founder of Accuracy in Media, pressed Foster to further reveal his deception:
+Foster later admitted in an interview with the US journal Science that his assistant, the genealogist Herb Barger, had previously informed him that Randolph and his son Isham were likely candidates for paternity.
+Reed Irvine, Founder of Accuracy in Media, pressed Foster to admit his deception:

 “Dr. Foster acknowledged in an interview with me that he had not informed the editors of Nature that Thomas Jefferson had a younger brother, five nephews and two cousins who could have passed the distinctive Jefferson Y chromosome on to the male children of Sally Hemings.
 He admitted that he had known of these other Jeffersons, but he said rather testily, ‘I don’t believe I have to account for all the history.'”